 The Privacy Act regulates the way in which personal information can be collected, the accuracy of the information, how it is kept secure, and how it is used and disclosed.
 It also provides rights to individuals to access and correct the information organisations and government agencies hold about them.

-OPA has an extensive collection of information on:
+OAIC has an extensive collection of information on:

 They are also concerned with privacy issues at work, at home, in the street, in business and health information.

 Are you looking for detailed information like this, or contact details for any of the bodies mentioned on this page.
 If so, then start on our Administrative Law for Lawyers page.

 If it isn't there, then start on our Finding Detailed Legal Information page.